nidushahw/DAppII/README.md

 Developing blockchain based Health Coins as a reward.
 These health coins will be implemented  etherium based ERC20  token.
 Coins will be earned by engaging different activities for example

-Food/product logging, logging Exercises, participating health awareness programs, logging health checkups.
+Food/product logging, logging Exercises, participating health awareness programs, logging health checkups. :runner: :muscle: :pill: :stew:

 We can tie up with food/product vendors where the user can just upload a picture of the invoice, or scan QR codes printed on scratch stickers and system can parse the items they have ordered.